leeeunlin/leeeunlin/README.md

       'leg': '👖 Slacks are good no matter how you wear them', 'feet': '👞 Basic black shoes',
       'hand_Left': [
-        '⌚️ For watches under \$500, the Apple Watch is the best', '💍 I am married'
+        '💍 I am married'
       ],
       'hand_Right': [],